 The Erase Suspend command, B0h, allows the system to interrupt a sector erase operation and then read data from, or program data to, any sector not selected for erasure.
 The bank address is required when writing this command.
-This command is valid only during the sector erase operation, including the 50 μs time-out period during the sector erase command sequence.
+This command is valid only during the sector erase operation, including the 80 μs time-out period during the sector erase command sequence.
 The Erase Suspend command is ignored if written during the chip erase operation or Embedded Program algorithm.

 When the Erase Suspend command is written during the sector erase operation, the device requires a maximum of 20 μs to suspend the erase operation.
 However, when the Erase Suspend command is written during the sector erase time-out, the device immediately terminates the time-out period and suspends the erase operation.
+Addresses are "don't-cares" when writing the Erase suspend command.

 After the erase operation has been suspended, the bank enters the erase-suspend-read mode.
 The system can read data from or program data to any sector not selected for erasure.
 (The device "erase suspends" all sectors selected for erasure.)
 Reading at any address within erase-suspended sectors produces status information on DQ7-DQ0.
 The system can use DQ7, or DQ6 and DQ2 together, to determine if a sector is actively erasing or is erase-suspended.
-Refer to the Write Operation Status section for information on these status bits.
+Refer to the Flash Write Operation Status section for information on these status bits.

 After an erase-suspended program operation is complete, the bank returns to the erase-suspend-read mode.
 The system can determine the status of the program operation using the DQ7 or DQ6 status bits, just as in the standard Byte Program operation.
-Refer to the Write Operation Status section for more information.
+Refer to the Flash Write Operation Status section for more information.

 In the erase-suspend-read mode, the system can also issue the autoselect command sequence.
-Refer to the Autoselect Mode and Autoselect Command Sequence sections for details.
+The device allows reading autoselect codes even at addresses within erasing sectors, since the codes are not stored in the memory array.
+When the device exits the autoselect mode, the device reverts to the Erase Suspend mode, and is ready for another valid operation.
+Refer to the Sector/Sector Block Protection and Unprotection and Autoselect Command Sequence sections for details.

-To resume the sector erase operation, the system must write the Erase Resume command.
+To resume the sector erase operation, the system must write the Erase Resume command (address bits are don't care).
 The bank address of the erase-suspended bank is required when writing this command.
 Further writes of the Resume command are ignored.
 Another Erase Suspend command can be written after the chip has resumed erasing.

-- 1. See Tables 15 and 17 for erase command sequence. - See the section on DQ3 for information on the sector erase timer.
+- 1. See Tables 16 and 18 for erase command sequence. - 2.
+See the section on DQ3 for information on the sector erase timer.